 If you’re reading this article, then you likely already have an active lifestyle, so why not ensure that the clothes you bring traveling — and the fabric they’re made of — meet your expectations every step of the way?

 Polyester and cotton are the most common textile fabrics in the clothing industry and choosing between the two is important for travelers who crave efficiency and functionality in their wardrobe.
-In this article, I’ll discuss the main differences, comfort, travelability, and environmental impact between polyester vs cotton, and hope to help you make an informed decision as to what type of clothing is best for your next adventure.
+I’ll discuss the main differences, comfort, travelability, and environmental impact between polyester vs cotton, and hope to help you make an informed decision as to which type of clothing is best for your next adventure.

 Polyester is one of the most common textiles used throughout the world today.
 It’s a man-made, synthetic fabric derived from chemical compounds related to petroleum.
 Essentially, it’s… plastic!